pavanimocharla/Naman-Digital-Internship4/readme.md

 4. Optionally, create a folder called `new_images` and place a few test images inside for prediction after training.
 5. Run the main script `cnn_image_classifier.py` by executing `python cnn_image_classifier.py` in your terminal or command prompt.
 6. The script will automatically resize images, skip corrupted or unsupported files, train the CNN model, and save the trained model as `cnn_image_classifier.h5`.
 7. After training, the model will predict the class of images in the `new_images` folder and display each image with a predicted label such as Cat or Dog.
-8. Optionally, save screenshots of these predictions in a `screenshots` folder for reference.
-9. You can now use the trained model to test predictions on new images and view results easily by following these steps.
+8. You can now use the trained model to test predictions on new images and view results easily by following these steps.